Key in a search term below to search our website.

 Specific responsibility: Development of the insect collection, ensuring suitability for molecular research, including the curation of the voucher collections from national and international genomic projects.

-Research interests/expertise: British insects; Coleoptera (especially Silphidae – carrion beetles); science communication.
+Research interests/expertise: British insects; Coleoptera (especially Silphidae – carrion beetles); collections care; science communication.

 Specific responsibility: Curation and development of the insect collections; research loans and enquiries.